This video and article were created in response to a member of my men’s community asking, ” How do I truly let go of a woman?”

 *Willard Beecher.
 Beyond Success and Failure: Ways to Self-Reliance and Maturity

-I was never violent, not externally, but I definitely experienced this “shift” from what I’d called “love” only days before and was not deep animosity.
+I was never violent, not externally, but I experienced this “shift” from what I’d called “love” only days before and was not deep animosity.

-My life is an excellent example of how ineffective at producing a life of fullness that belief is!, and so is yours, I’d suggest.
+Like my earlier self, they have no idea that relationships with women aren’t about transferring our dependency from our parents to someone new.
+My life was an excellent example of how ineffective at producing a life of fullness that belief is, and so is yours, I’d suggest.

 Marriage can’t help what’s not about relationships